zaktech96/QRcodeproject/README-template.md

 - Semantic HTML5 markup
 - CSS custom properties
-- Flexbox
-- CSS Grid
-- Mobile-first workflow

 - Bootstrap

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### What I learned

-one of the main takes i learnt was that in order to get bootstrap to work first i need to add the link first then my stylesheet after in order to load correctly.
+One of the main takes i learnt was that in order to get bootstrap to work first I need to add the link first then my stylesheet after in order to load correctly.

 I learnt alot about my self whilst working on this project and taking on projects are always better then being stuck in tutorials.

 Be more brave in pushing myself is my biggest takeaway and ask for help has benefited me alot.

-When publishing to nleitfy, if project is inside a folder it somehow messes things up strangely enough, if its in a big folder, had same issue wuith another project, maybe has path issue.
+When publishing to netlify, if project is inside a folder it somehow messes things up strangely enough, if its in a big folder, had same issue wuith another project, maybe has path issue.

 ### Continued development